Cohomological invariants of representations of 3-manifold groups: A practical method for computations

 Use horizontal lines to cut $\mathcal{L}$ into simple pieces.
-The corresponding 3-dimensional picture is to use horizontal planes to decompose $E'_L$ into layers, each of which consists of ``basic pieces" exhibited in Figure \ref{fig:pieces}; note that $\Sigma_{0,k}\times[0,1]$ for $k\ge 4$ can be obtained by successively gluing $k-2$ copies of $Q(\|)$.
-Let $\Pi^0_1(E'_L)$ be the full subgroupoid of $\Pi_1(E'_L)$ with objects the vertices, one for each circle.
-From $c$ we can construct a representation (abusing the notation) $\rho_c\in\mathfrak{B}^0(E'_L)$ in an self-evident way, so that when restricted to $Q(+), Q(-)$ it is respectively in the form shown in Figure \ref{fig:Qpm} (a),(c).
+The corresponding 3-dimensional picture is to use horizontal planes to decompose $E'_L$ into layers, each of which can be chopped into ``basic pieces" exhibited in Fig. \ref{fig:pieces}; note that $\Sigma_{0,k}\times[0,1]$ for $k\ge 4$ can be obtained by successively gluing $k-2$ copies of $Q(\|)$.
+Recalling Convention \ref{conv:S}, choose for $E'_L$ the finite set consisting of the vertices, one for each circle.
+From $c$ we can construct a representation (abusing the notation) $\rho_c\in\mathfrak{B}^0(E'_L)$ in an self-evident way, so that when restricted to $Q(+), Q(-)$ it is respectively in the form shown in Fig. \ref{fig:Qpm} (a),(c).